ntreeinc/apex-source-control/README.md

 Switches which config file is being used
 ##### npm run read-conf-file
 Outputs the name and contents of the config file currently being used
+##### npm run generate-app-id
+Logs into your database and automatically generates and unused app-id in order to avoid accidentaly overwritting someone else's app.

+Note: As of right now the app-id will not automatically be written to your config file (TODO) so you must manually input the number the program gives you.
+This script also needs your database login info (in order to check app-ids and whatnot) so your config file must be set up before it can be run.

 ###Workflow & Project Sanitation
-* Ignore config files in version control (.gitignore for git) Your config files
+* Ignore config files in version control (.gitignore for git) since you'll likely not want to share login info in version control

 TODO write workflow section